rumutaydin/wanderbud/README.md

-# Wanderbud: AI-Powered Suitcase with Object Detection
+# Wanderbud: AI-Powered Suitcase that Follows its Owner

 ## Overview

 Wanderbud is an innovative project that brings together the power of artificial intelligence and robotics to create a suitcase that autonomously follows its owner.
-The project utilizes a Raspberry Pi 4, Arduino Uno, an ultrasonic sensor, a motor driver, and two DC motors.
 The key feature of Wanderbud is its ability to track its owner using object detection with YOLOv5, a deep learning model.

 ## Hardware Components

-- Raspberry Pi 4
+- Raspberry Pi 4 model B+
 - Arduino Uno
 - Ultrasonic Sensor
 - Motor Driver
 - 2 DC Motors
+- 4 1.5V battery(for arduino)
+- 5V=2.4A Powerbank(for raspi)
+- Serial cable
+- Male&female jumper wires

 ## Object Detection Model

 We designed various logos for our brand, Wanderbud, and created a custom dataset, manually labeling the images.
 The dataset, along with our colored logos, is provided in the project.
-We trained the YOLOv5 model with our dataset using Ultralytics instructions and Google Colab.
+We trained the YOLOv5 model(yolov5s.pt checkpoint) with our dataset using Ultralytics instructions and Google Colab.
 Due to the absence of ML inference accelerators in the hardware, we opted for TensorFlow Lite inference and quantization to int8 and fp16 models to optimize performance.

 ## Software Components